JuliaAttic/CUDNN.jl/README.md

 ## Convolution

-`cudnnConvolutionForward(src::CudaArray, filter::CudaArray,
+`cudnnConvolutionForward(src::AbstractCudaArray, filter::AbstractCudaArray,
-[dest::CudaArray])` This function computes and returns dest, the convolution of src with filter under default settings (no padding, stride=1).
+[dest::AbstractCudaArray])` This function computes and returns dest, the convolution of src with filter under default settings (no padding, stride=1).
 For more convolution options please see ConvolutionDescriptor in CUDNN.jl and the C library documentation.